farridkun/farridkun/README.md

 ## 🚀 I'm currently working on:

-Building the Open Source template web for Laundry, with Next.js, Tailwinds and Storybook.
+Apart from working full time i also have projects that i develop myself when my primary work as employee is waiting for a new challenge/task 😉, i building the Open Source template web for Laundry, with Next.js, Tailwinds and Storybook.
 You can watch me build it at [here](https://github.com/farridkun/LaundryKun)!

 ---